Wood drying: Moisture movement directions for diffusion

-It is reported that the ratio of the longitudinal to the transverse (radial and tangential) diffusion rates for wood ranges from about 100 at a moisture content of 5%, to 2–4 at a moisture content of 25% (Langrish and Walker, 1993).
+It is reported that the ratio of the longitudinal to the transverse (radial and tangential) diffusion rates for wood ranges from about 100 at a moisture content of 5%, to 2–4 at a moisture content of 25%.
 Radial diffusion is somewhat faster than tangential diffusion.
 Although longitudinal diffusion is most rapid, it is of practical importance only when short pieces are dried.
 Generally the timber boards are much longer than in width or thickness.
 For example, a typical size of a green board used for this research was 6 m long, 250 mm in width and 43 mm in thickness.
 If the boards are quartersawn, then the width will be in the radial direction whereas the thickness will be in tangential direction, and vice versa for plain-sawn boards.
 Most of the moisture is removed from wood by lateral movement during drying.

 Reasons for splits and cracks during timber drying and their control

 The chief difficulty experienced in the drying of timber is the tendency of its outer layers to dry out more rapidly than the interior ones.
-If these layers are allowed to dry much below the fibre saturation point while the interior is still saturated, stresses (called drying stresses) are set up because the shrinkage of the outer layers is restricted by the wet interior (Keey et al., 2000).
+If these layers are allowed to dry much below the fibre saturation point while the interior is still saturated, stresses (called drying stresses) are set up because the shrinkage of the outer layers is restricted by the wet interior.
 Rupture in the wood tissues occurs, and consequently splits and cracks occur if these stresses across the grain exceed the strength across the grain (fibre to fibre bonding).

 The successful control of drying defects in a drying process consists in maintaining a balance between the rate of evaporation of moisture from the surface and the rate of outward movement of moisture from the interior of the wood.
 The way in which drying can be controlled will now be explained.
 One of the most successful ways of wood drying or seasoning would be kiln drying, where the wood is placed into a kiln compartment in stacks and dried by steaming, and releasing the steam slowly.

 Influence of temperature, relative humidity and rate of air circulation

 The external drying conditions (temperature, relative humidity and air velocity) control the external boundary conditions for drying, and hence the drying rate, as well as affecting the rate of internal moisture movement.
-The drying rate is affected by external drying conditions (Walker et al., 1993; Keey et al., 2000), as will now be described.
+The drying rate is affected by external drying conditions, as will now be described.